 - Headache

-However, in cases of pre-eclampsia or eclampsia that occur during pregnancy, the definitive treatment is immediate delivery of the expectant mother.
-Eclampsia during labor is a difficult condition to diagnose because it has similar symptoms to a stroke.
-Computerized brain tomography can be performed to determine the exact cause, blood pressure values are examined and the condition is kept under control with treatments such as reducing the risk of convulsions and lowering blood pressure.
+However, in cases of preeclampsia or eclampsia that occur during pregnancy, the definitive treatment is to urgently deliver the baby.
+Eclampsia during labor is difficult to diagnose because it presents with symptoms similar to stroke.
+A CT scan of the brain can determine the exact cause, and the condition is managed with treatments such as monitoring blood pressure to reduce the risk of seizures and lower blood pressure.